 For the purpose of our company’s continuous development and improvement of mid- to long-term corporate value, our company, centering on the president and the financial officer, actively conducts constructive interactions with shareholders.
 The IR function assists such initiatives through internal information exchange and improving the system for providing shareholders’ opinions as feedback, etc. to the upper management team.

 - 2. Policy for Interactions by the President and Financial Officer

 The President and the financial officer play a central role in conducting overall interactions with shareholders toward the realization of constructive interactions.
 Specifically, the President and the financial officer will proactively establish opportunities for direct interactions with shareholders by conducting the following in addition to individual interviews with shareholders: briefing sessions for every quarterly settlement, small meetings, telephone conferences with overseas investors, domestic and international road shows on a regular basis, and participation in conferences held by securities firms, etc.

-By putting the IR Department in charge of IR activities, our company actively implements IR activities toward solid interactions with shareholders.
+By putting the IR function in charge of IR activities, our company actively implements IR activities toward solid interactions with shareholders.
 Specifically, in addition to conducting individual interviews at any time as requested by shareholders, our company will regularly implement IR events, such as briefing sessions for individual investors and facility tours.
-Moreover, we will actively provide information to shareholders through the website, annual reports, business reports for shareholders and the Convocation of the General Meeting of Shareholders, etc.
+Moreover, we will actively provide information to shareholders through the website, integrated reports, business reports for shareholders and the Convocation of the General Meeting of Shareholders, etc.

 - 5. Policy for Insider Information Management when Interacting with Shareholders

-In accordance with the "Regulations for Insider Trading Prevention," insider information is strictly managed.
-When interacting with shareholders, the IR department issues a reminder to the person in charge of the interaction, thereby preventing the divulgence of insider information.
+In accordance with the “Regulations for Insider Trading Prevention,” insider information is strictly managed.
+When interacting with shareholders, the IR function issues a reminder to the person in charge of the interaction, thereby preventing the divulgence of insider information.

 Corporate Governance Report